Prime vertex-minors of a prime graph: Triangles in 3-connected isotropic systems

-For a $3$-connected isotropic system $S$ with at least $4$ vertices, Lemma~\ref{lem:tri2} implies that if an edge $e$ of $H(S)$ is incident with at least $2$ essential vertices in $S$, then $H(S)$ has an edge $e'$ such that $|e \cap e'|=2$.
-This is a sufficient condition for extending a tight path of length $1$.
+Lemma~\ref{lem:extpath1} provides a sufficient condition for extending a tight path of length $1$.
 Now we aim to prove that two ends of a maximal tight path in $H(S)$ are non-essential unless $S$ is cyclic.

-Allys proved the following lemma implicitly in~{\cite[Theorem~4.3]{Allys1994iso}} under a slightly stronger assumption.
-We present its proof for the sake of completeness.
+In the next two lemmas, we show that under some assumptions, no internal vertex of a tight path of length at least $3$ in $H(S)$ is incident with edges not on the path.
+By Figure~\ref{fig:c5c6}, it is necessary to require that $S$ does not have $C_5$ or $C_6$ as a fundamental graph.
+Our proof of the following lemma is motivated by the proof of Claim~3 in Allys~\cite[Theorem~4.3]{Allys1994iso} proving a weaker statement.